 “I assumed it was going to go somewhere quite dark, but I think the scale of it surprised me,” he says.
 “It feels like I’ve made a film about Scientology or something much bigger than tickling.”

 Public response to the film has been very positive.
+Both screenings booked out quickly at the Melbourne International Film Festival.
 “It’s been nuts because I knew what we’d made was interesting, and I thought it would do okay, but I didn’t expect it to be selling out,” Farrier says.

 This is a documentary with the potential to have a real and immediate impact.
 The activities that Farrier and Reeve have uncovered are at best ethically dubious, and at worst potentially illegal.